christios/annotatio/README.md

 # Annotatio

-This repository contains the code for the annotation software that was developed in the scope of my Master's thesis which revolves around the standardization of orthography for Arabic dialects.
+This repository contains the code for the annotation software, *Annotatio*, that was developed in the scope of my Master's thesis which revolves around the standardization of orthography for Arabic dialects.
 This [link](https://drive.google.com/file/d/1VA4PZ1UKKQmpJXi0JYkh8miuOsNMDk-U/view?usp=sharing) takes you to the full thesis report, Chapter 3 of which contains all the information about this platform.

 ## Some Information
-It was developed using *Flask* and *JavaScript*, and is in no way a final product since it still needs heavy tweaking.
+*Annotatio* was developed using *Flask* and *JavaScript*, and is in no way a final product since it still needs heavy tweaking.

 It allows annotators to perform:
 - Source-target pair segmentation